mattermost-community/mattermost-plugin-antivirus/README.md

 ![Screenshot of Anti-virus in action](/2019-07-26_13-56-13.png)

-Upload a regular file to ensure they are processed OK and posted to the channel.
+Upload a regular file to ensure it is processed successfully and posted to the channel.

 If there is an error with your setup - check your ClamAV server setup and communication: